jawsmartin/jawsmartin.github.io/_posts/2015-02-14-bringing-the-news-to-the-carribean.md

 Going in, the main targets for the Sun-Times Network is as follows:

-{% include image.html name="mood-board" caption="Kidfully, Wyzant, Treehouse, and Amazon inspired Afterskoolz's design" %}
+{% include image.html name="mood-board" caption="USA Today, US Weekly, and Journal.ie inspired Loop's design" %}

 Afterskoolz would be less about recommendations and building a social community like sites such as Kidfully or Angie's List, and more about shopping and registering&mdash; making it more similar to traditional shopping sites, such as [Amazon](http://www.amazon.com) or even [Grubhub](http://www.grubhub.com).